Comparing Kim Kardashian to Ayesha Curry Hurts Us All

 The point that I’m trying to make is this: In a world of double standards, judgement, and false perceptions, women need to stick together rather tear each other down.
 Kim should not have had to defend herself because women overall should be able to make their own decisions and choices and have different opinions without being caught in the double standards that have plagued us for centuries.
 Therefore, shaming Kim Kardashian doesn't just hurt her.
 It hurts us all.

-More articles in WMC FBomb by Category: Body image and body standards, Feminism, Media, Science and tech
+More articles by Category: Body image and body standards, Feminism, Media, Science and tech

-More articles in WMC FBomb by Tag: Activism and advocacy, Sexuality, Sexism, Social media, News, Television
+More articles by Tag: Activism and advocacy, Sexuality, Sexism, Social media, News, Television